sho-bar/sho-menu/readme.txt

 Sho Menu is a custom WordPress plugin for Shobar Restaurant that adds a pretty menu to your website.

 == Changelog ==

+= 1.7 =
+* Fixed issue with intersection observer for the menu sidebar

 = 1.6 =
 * Added a new designation "Популярне" with a star icon